 Learn about conservation at Dartmoor Otter Sanctuary and Buckfast Butterfly Farm

 This small wildlife centre in Buckfastleigh near Dartmoor is a captivating and educational attraction for animal lovers.
 During your visit, you’ll learn all about otters as an endangered species and the importance of conservation work helping to reintroduce them to the wild.
 To get the best chance of seeing the otters up and about, visit during feeding times!
 You’ll meet the knowledgeable keepers then as well, who can tell you stories about the residents and their backgrounds.
 There’s a tropical greenhouse filled with exotic butterflies here too, as well as a sanctuary for terrapins, rescued lizards and creepy crawlies.
+Wildlife enthusiasts will also love a visit to Wildwood Devon to see many rare and threatened species, including the beloved red squirrel.

 Go on a day trip to Lundy Island